15/11/2024

 In the UK, small and mid-sized businesses (SMEs) use acquisitions to grow.
 This trend is strong among tech-based SMEs in Scotland.
 They’re making moves to get technology that complements theirs well.

-Disruptive innovation categories
+disruptive innovation categories

 UK’s high-growth SMEs are known for taking risks and keeping close to customers.
 They have good business models and look outward for opportunities.
 Acquisitions are part of their strategies for innovation.
 This is particularly true in sectors that are big on tech and research.